kajmaj87/ftxui_minimal/README.md

 ## Automatic deployment

-This code is automatically build and submitted to https://kajmaj87.github.io/ftxui_minimal/
+This code is automatically build and submitted to https://ftxui-minimal.pages.dev/.

+This is done using the configured main.yml workflow, which builds wasm binaries and then pushes them to gh-pages branch.
+This branch is then picked up by Cloudflare and deployed on mentioned url.
+To make all of this work \_headers file was needed.